GAME RESULTGame Result

 In the worst conditions...

-On this day, Oita was hit by heavy rain.
-The pitch at the Oita Municipal Athletics Stadium was in poor condition due to the continuous downpour, making the ground conditions the worst.
-In addition, the players had played two extended matches in the past week and had back-to-back away games, reaching the peak of physical and mental fatigue.
-Oita was in second place at the end of the previous round, and was currently the most successful team, having also advanced to the second round of the Nabisco Cup.
-For Oita, winning this match would mean taking the top spot.
-On the other hand, if Tokyo were to lose this match, they would fall far behind in the race for first place, so they were determined to win at all costs.
-It was expected to be an intense game where both teams' determination and willpower would clash.
-Before the match, the local Oita fans began to cheer loudly.
-In response, the familiar chant of "Tokyo!
-Tokyo!" could be heard.
-The "Blue and Red Army" from Tokyo had traveled by plane for about an hour and 30 minutes, and then by bus for about an hour to reach this venue.
-Although there were only about five of them, their presence was enough to turn the away game into a home game.
-Despite the heavy rain, they continued to cheer without even using umbrellas, giving the players courage, as expected.
+On this day, Oita experienced heavy rain.
+The pitch at Oita City Athletic Stadium was in poor condition due to the continuous downpour, making the ground conditions the worst.
+Additionally, the players had fought through two overtime matches in the past week, and with two consecutive away games, their physical and mental fatigue had reached its peak.
+Oita was in second place at the end of the previous match and had also secured advancement to the second round of the Nabisco Cup, making them the hottest team at the moment.
+Oita wanted to win this match to take the top spot.
+On the other hand, if Tokyo lost this match, they would fall significantly behind in the title race, so they were determined to win and gain momentum.
+A fierce game with both teams' pride and determination clashing was expected.
+Before the match, the local Oita began their strong support.
+In response, the familiar chant of 'Tokyo!
+Tokyo!' could be heard.
+Despite the approximately one hour and thirty minutes flight from Tokyo and an additional hour by bus to this venue, the 'Blue-Red Army' from the goal area made their way here with a small group of about five people.
+While five people were not enough to turn the away game into a home advantage, their unwavering support in the pouring rain without umbrellas undoubtedly gave courage to the players.

 Get the first point with a fierce attack!

-In the first half, Tokyo created a rhythm with fast passing from Almir, Yukihiro, and Amaral, and grabbed the pace with the flexible dribbling of right winger Kobayashi.
-From the left, fullback Fujiyama made sharp dribbles to add depth to Tokyo's attack.
-Despite the poor condition of the ground, Tokyo dominated the ball with superior technical skills and did not show signs of fatigue.
-In the 27th minute, Almir made a sharp pass from a deep position to Amaral on the front line, who then dropped the ball for Yukihiro to make a perfect through pass between the shallow defensive line of the opponent.
-Almir then made a run and calmly got the ball.
-Tokyo continued to attack and completely took control, overwhelming in shots, but failed to score an additional goal due to poor finishing.
-On the other hand, Oita created chances through the game-making of former South Korean national team player Choi, the post play of FW Will, the dribbling of Shiozawa, and the speed of Kamiya.
-This quartet had destructive power, especially Choi's accurate kicks and technique were superb and threatened Tokyo's goal multiple times.
-However, at this point, Tokyo's concentration and physicality were superior to the opponent, and they did not allow many clear chances.
+In the first half, Tokyo created rhythm with fast passing from Almir, Yukihiko, and Amaral, and gained pace with Kobayashi's flexible dribbling on the right.
+From the left, fullback Fujiyama initiated attacks with sharp dribbling, adding depth to Tokyo's offense.
+Despite poor ground conditions, Tokyo dominated possession with superior technical skills, showing no signs of fatigue.
+In the 27th minute, Almir delivered a sharp pass from deep to the front line to Amaral, who laid the ball off for Yukihiko to execute a perfect through ball that sliced through the opponent's shallow defense line.
+Almir made a run and calmly got the ball.
+Tokyo continued to attack, completely taking control and overwhelming in shot count, but they couldn't capitalize on their chances for an additional goal.
+On the other hand, Oita built their game with former South Korean international Choi, creating opportunities through FW Will's hold-up play, Shiokawa's dribbling, and Kamino's speed.
+This combination of four was destructive, especially Choi's accurate kicks and technique, which repeatedly threatened Tokyo's goal.
+However, at this point, Tokyo's concentration and work rate surpassed their opponents, preventing them from creating any decisive chances.

 Endure the fierce attack of Oita

-In the second half, the tide turned to Oita.
-Tokyo, who had reached their peak fatigue, saw a sudden drop in their movement and their passing in the midfield began to shift subtly.
-In addition, Oita's ace, Almir, was marked poorly and they took control of the midfield.
-In the 3rd minute, the ball was passed to the opponent's FW Will, who had drifted to the left, and he broke through and crossed the ball.
-The opponent's FW and Tokyo's DF tangled in front of the goal, and in the end, the ball hit Sandro's foot and went into their own goal.
-Oita, who had equalized early in the second half, gained momentum and relentlessly attacked Tokyo's goal with Tarik and Will at the center.
-However, Tokyo's Almir was the key player on both offense and defense, making incredible efforts to steal the ball and distribute good passes to the front line.
-In addition, Fujiyama, who judged that the overall movement had decreased and the passes were not connecting, aggressively dribbled up and created numerous chances.
-In the end, they were pushed back but did not allow any additional goals, leading to extra time.
-In extra time, Oita also began to show signs of fatigue and the game continued with a back and forth attack and defense.
-It was truly a tense and intense game where determination and tenacity clashed, and both teams created numerous decisive moments but were unable to score, resulting in a draw.
-Although there is regret in turning a winning game into a draw, it can be evaluated as a good effort to get a draw away in this tough schedule, and it should not be all negative.
+In the second half, the momentum shifted to Oita.
+Tokyo, which had reached peak fatigue, saw a sharp decline in their activity level, and their passing in the midfield began to falter.
+Additionally, the marking on Oita's ace, Choi, became lax, allowing them to seize control of the midfield.
+In the 3rd minute, the opposing forward Will, who had drifted to the left, received the ball and broke through for a cross.
+In front of the goal, the opposing forward tangled with Tokyo's defense, and ultimately, the ball deflected off Sandro for an own goal.
+Oita, having equalized early in the second half, gained momentum and relentlessly attacked Tokyo's goal, centered around Choi and Will.
+Nevertheless, Tokyo's Almir became a crucial player in both defense and offense with his incredible effort, stealing the ball and distributing good passes to the front line.
+Moreover, judging that the overall activity level had dropped and passes were not connecting, Fujiyama surged forward with sharp dribbling, creating chances multiple times.
+In the end, despite being pushed back, they did not allow any additional goals and headed into extra time.
+As extra time began, fatigue began to show in Oita as well, and a back-and-forth battle continued.
+This tense and thrilling match, where pride and determination clashed, saw both teams create decisive moments without scoring, ending in a draw.
+Although there is frustration in having turned a winning game into a draw, this away draw in such a tough schedule can be seen as a commendable effort and should not be viewed solely as a negative outcome.